mrTobyte/Dumbot-Development/README.md

   <img width="400" src="https://cdn.discordapp.com/attachments/780755544616861696/791777586388140052/unknown.png">
 </p>

-As you can see, the prefix for using Dumbot is **"="**.
+As you can see, the prefix for using Dumbot is __**"="**__.
 It can be changed according to your wishes.
 However, be careful not to exceed two characters!
-Beyond that you will risk to forget it ^^'.
+Beyond that you will risk to forget it. ㇱ

+Dumbot is available on all your platforms.
+Whether it's on your computers, laptops, phones or many others.
+Of course, you have to be Discord!

+##How to invite Dumbot?
+You're probably wondering how to invite Dumbot on your servers to take full advantage of him?
+It's very simple!
+If you are on a server that already has this Bot, just type **"=invite "** and Dumbot will give you two invitation links.
+You will then just have to follow the steps listed by this link and that's it!

+**Otherwise, just click here :** [Click Here](https://discord.com/oauth2/authorize?client_id=786972690405523518&scope=bot&permissions=8200)!